finnor/MinesweeperJS/README.md

 # MinesweeperJS
-A minesweeper solver that shows a player how to solve the game using deduction.
+A minesweeper game that shows a player how to solve the game.